trinodb/trino/docs/src/main/sphinx/connector/kafka.rst

 Length of decoded byte sequence is implied by the ``dataFormat``.

 For ``VARCHAR`` data type a sequence of bytes is interpreted according to UTF-8 encoding.

+No other types are supported.

 ``csv`` decoder
 ^^^^^^^^^^^^^^^